Warm Springs Addiction, Treatment, & Change (WATCh) Program

 Life Skill Development:

-All clients at the WATCh Program participate in Life Skill Development classes.
+All Family Members at the WATCh Program participate in Life Skill Development classes.
 These classes, which are conducted by the Community and Employment Specialist and Intensive Community Case Manager/After Care Coordinator, cover the following topics: interpersonal skills, financial management, food management, personal appearance, health, employment seeking, employment maintenance, legal skills, emergency and safety skills, community resources, and housekeeping.

 AA/NA Meetings and Big Book Study Group:

-WATCh encourages all clients to learn about one of the foundations of recovery — Alcoholics Anonymous, the Big Book of AA, and its "sister" group, Narcotics Anonymous.
+WATCh encourages all Family members to learn about one of the foundations of recovery — Alcoholics Anonymous, the Big Book of AA, and its "sister" group, Narcotics Anonymous.
 While the Program realizes that not everyone embraces the AA philosophy, its core principles are applicable to working in any recovery program and are an excellent resource for individuals who are new (or "old") to recovery.

 Victim's Issues:

-All clients will also participate in a Victim's Issues education and awareness program.
+All Family Members will also participate in a Victim's Issues education and awareness program.
 A key component in addressing the criminal thought process is to have the individual feel remorse and empathy for others.
 This program is designed to begin to break through the concept that, for most individuals who enter WATCh, driving under the influence is a "victim-less" crime.

 Family Education Classes: